ifjorissen/sandpiles/README.md

 To run OpenGL viz or ASCII vis:
 `./renderOpenGL`
 `./renderASCII`
+`./speedTest`

 ##General Notes:

- `sandgrid.c` and `render_piles.c` are the master blocks of this program.
+ `sandgrid.c`, 'timedGrid.c' and `render_piles.c` are the master blocks of this program.
 Sandgrid.c runs what's necessary to generate the ASCII viz, and Render_piles.c for the OpenGl viz.
+ TimedGrid.c runs the sandpiles stabilization with varying grain amounts and thread numbers.
- Both files make use of a global variable called gridsim (of type grid_simulation_t) which holds a pointer to the sandgrid, an array of pthreads, a pointer to the barrier, and an array of mutexes which are used in the locking mechanism for the grid regions.
- The number of grains on the grid is defined in `header.h`, along with the number of threads in the program.
+ All three files make use of a global variable called gridsim (of type grid_simulation_t) which holds a pointer to the sandgrid, an array of pthreads, a pointer to the barrier, and an array of mutexes which are used in the locking mechanism for the grid regions.
+It also holds an integer with the number of total threads working on the grid as well as an integer variable indicating the stability of the grid and (a mutex to protect it).

 ##Grid stucture: